Using Modules in Templates

 In addition to regular and block syntax, there are certain instances where you may want to specify a large block default content for a predefined content variable.
 The most common example of this proves to be the content.email_body variable.
 This variable prints a standard email body that can be altered in the content editor.
 Since this isn't a standard HubL module, we use a content_attribute tag to specify a block of default content.
 The example below shows the email body variable populated with a default content code block.

-Certain modules have certain special parameters, but there are also parameters supported by all modules.
-Below is a list of parameters supported by all modules.
+While some modules have certain special parameters, below is a list of parameters supported by all modules.

 Parameter | Type | Description | Default |